This degree has three stages, each comprising 120 credits.

-At Stage 2 you’ll begin by exploring how sociology and the social sciences get to grips with social problems.
-From October 2020 you’ll focus on how digital worlds are changing social life.
+At Stage 2 you’ll focus on how digital worlds are changing social life.
 You'll also explore ways in which criminology explains problems of crime and understands the role of criminal justice and experiences of victimisation.
 From October 2021 you’ll be able to choose between two criminology modules.

 You’ll complete your studies by exploring how social experience is shaped by the material world and how crime and justice are continually redefined by global economic, social and political changes.

 |Crime, harm and the state (DD311) – planned for October 2020||60|